Zamiell/jud6s/README.md

 ## Rooms That Were Deliberately Not Changed

 * Basement #174 - There is a TNT barrel to the left/right of the top/bottom entrances.
 However, on a knife build, if you are playing correctly, you should be pointing it towards the center of the room upon entering.
-* Cellar #766 - This is a room with 3 mega troll bombs, but if you stand completely still, they will generally not damage you.
+* Cellar #766 - This is a room with 3 mega troll bombs, but if you stand completely still, they will not damage you.
 * Womb/Utero #147 - This is a room with 3 Nerve Endings next to the entrance.
 If you have Ipecac, it is possible to use a tear on the wall to safely kill a Nerve Ending.
 Alternatively, you can safely use a bomb.
 * Dark Room #287 - This is a room with 3 mega troll bombs and an Imp.
 If you stand completely still, the troll bombs will not damage you.
 * Mama Gurdy - In Afterbirth, you have more time to dodge the spikes before the hitbox appears.